niranjv/ml-notes/clustering/README.md

 * [References](#references)

 ## Overview
-* Purpose: Find sub-groups/clusters in data by partitioning into groups s.t. samples within groups are more similar to each compared to samples in other group
+* Find sub-groups/clusters in data by partitioning into groups s.t. samples within groups are more similar to each compared to samples in other group
 * Unsupervised learning since no labelled data is available; training data consists only of features
+* Requires definition of similarity/dissimilarity
-* Output is a cluster/class for each sample.
+* Input is a set of features for each sample; output is a cluster/class for each sample.
+* Used mainly for exploratory data analysis and visualization
+* Can also be used as part of a hierarchical supervised learning pipeline where regression/classification is done separately for each cluster

 ## Notebooks
 * [K-Means - ideal case](kmeans-ideal-blobs.ipynb)
 * [K-Means vs GMMs - Iris](kmeans-vs-gmm-iris.ipynb)

 ## K-Means
-* Group samples into `K` distinct non-overlapping clusters to minimize within-cluster variation (sum of squares from cluster center)
+* Group samples into `K` distinct non-overlapping clusters that minimize within-cluster variation (sum of squares from cluster centroid)

 **Lloyd's Algorithm for KMeans**
 * Assign some points to be cluster centers (randomly or using k-means++)